johannukrow/johannukrow.github.io/_pages/about.md

 ---

 I'm a Master's student in mathematics and computer science at Goethe University Frankfurt.
-Feel free to reach out to me via [johann.ukrow[at]yahoo.de](mailto:johann.ukrow@yahoo.de)!